mattjavier/password-generator/README.md

 * If the user puts less than 8 characters or more than 128 characters for the password length, the user will be prompted continuously until they put a valid number for length.

-* If the user refuses to put a password length, they will continuously prompted to do so.
+* If the user refuses to put a password length, they will continuously be prompted to do so.

 * To ensure the password has at least one constraint, the user will be prompted again if they chose not to select any character constraints until at least one is selected.